-Figure 4.2: The effect of parameters on biofilm radius, S(T), after five days of growth.
+Figure 4.2: The effect of parameters on biofilm radius, S(T), where for each solution T is the dimensionless time corresponding to five days.
 The initial conditions are (3.20), and parameters (excepting T) where held constant are given in Table 3.1.